makersacademy/chitter-challenge/README.md

 ### Controller

 get '/chitter'
-list of peeps, button to add new peep
+list of pieps, button to add new piep

-get '/chitter/add_peep'
+get '/chitter/add_piepjep'
-form for a new peep
+form for a new piepje

-post 'new_peep'
+post 'new_piepje'
-adds peep to database
+adds piepje to database

 ### Model
-Peep and DB class
+Piep and DB class

-Peep
+Piep
 .all()
 => Array(peep instances)
 #text, #time